nttbdrk25/TickNets/README.md

 ```
 $ python TickNet_Dogs.py
 ```
-For ImageNet-1k: -a large for training TickNet-large; -a small for TickNet-small
+For ImageNet-1k and Places365: -a large for training TickNet-large; -a small for TickNet-small
 ```
+$ python TickNet_ImageNet.py -a large
-$ python python TickNet_ImageNet.py -a large
+$ python TickNet_ImageNet.py -a large
 ```
 * **Validating the trained models of TickNets**
 ```
-$ python python TickNet_ImageNet.py -a large --evaluate
+$ python TickNet_ImageNet.py -a large --evaluate
 ```